element-hq/synapse/docs/usage/configuration/config_documentation.md

       *Deprecated in Synapse v1.75.0.*

-    * `picture_template`: Jinja2 template for an url for the user’s profile picture.
+    * `picture_template`: Jinja2 template for an url for the user's profile picture.
 Defaults to `{{ user.picture }}`, which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

       This replaces and overrides `picture_claim`.

       Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Synapse process.

-    * `picture_claim`: name of the claim containing an url for the user’s profile picture.
+    * `picture_claim`: name of the claim containing an url for the user's profile picture.
 Defaults to "picture", which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

       Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Synapse process.